 - Once 5 minutes simmering has passed add your 100 grams of cold water into the pan and allow to sit for a further 2 minutes.

-- Skim off any visible coffee particles from the surface.
+- Remove any coffee particles from the surface.

-- Strain the coffee through a fine-mesh sieve to reduce the amount of grounds in your cup.
+- Carefully strain the coffee through a sieve to help to remove any small coffee grounds so they don’t end up in your cup.